Shann Ray

 Among other leading literary venues in America, Ray's poems and stories have appeared in Prairie Schooner, Northwest Review, the William and Mary Review, Montana Quarterly, Borderlands, the South Dakota Review, and StoryQuarterly.

 Ray's work in leadership and forgiveness studies has garnered critical acclaim.
 He has served as a panelist for the National Endowment for the Humanities, as a research psychologist for the Centers for Disease Control, and as a visiting scholar in the Netherlands, Colombia, Canada, the Philippines, and South Africa.
 He is the editor of The International Journal of Servant Leadership, and currently teaches leadership and forgiveness studies in the doctoral program in Leadership Studies at Gonzaga University.
+He resides in Spokane, Washington.